Achieving fast high-fidelity optimal control of many-body quantum dynamics: Conclusion

 \section{Conclusion}

-We applied a recently developed quantum optimal control methodology to a representative example from the class of very high-dimensional, many-body state transfer problems described by matrix product states where exact diagonalization and propagation is prohibited.
-Employing an appropriate Trotterized propagator, exact gradient optimization lead to the expected rapid convergence rates and very high-fidelity results for this class of problems (0.99-0.9999 and beyond).
-The demonstrated efficiency ranging from both extremes of Hilbert space dimensionality, in Ref.~\cite{jensen2021approximate} and here, suggests that the methodology could be useful in applications across and beyond the range of research areas listed in the introduction.
+We applied a recently developed quantum optimal control methodology \cite{jensen2021approximate} to a representative example from the class of very high-dimensional, many-body state transfer problems described by matrix product states where exact diagonalization is prohibited.
+Our methodology provides exact gradients by explicitly including in their analytical derivation the effect of 1) Trotterizing the dynamics and 2) choosing a basis where the control Hamiltonian is diagonal.
+This circumvents detrimental scalings with the Hilbert space dimensionality which prohibit the use of other currently known exact gradients in high-dimensional, e.g. many-body, systems.
+The gradient computation time scales instead only with the time it takes to solve the quantum dynamics, i.e. the fundamental operation of any quantum control algorithm. \\